 The cost of a data breach

 A security breach can take various forms, all of which can be costly.
-If you do not comply with the GDPR in the UK and EU, you may face fines of up to £17.5 million (€20 million) or 4% of your global revenue (whichever is higher), temporary or permanent limits on processing and collecting data, or even a complete ban from operating in the UK or EU.
+If you do not comply with the GDPR in the UK and EU, you may face fines of up to £17.5 million (€20 million) or 4% of your global revenue (whichever is higher), or temporary or permanent limits on processing and collecting data.

-Governments finance some hacker groups in order to disrupt or meddle with other countries' affairs.
-In one of the greatest cyber attacks ever, Russian-sponsored hackers hacked thousands of US organisations over 8-9 months in 2020.
+Governments finance hacker groups to disrupt or meddle with other countries' affairs.
+In one of the greatest cyber-attacks ever, Russian-sponsored hackers hacked thousands of US organisations over 8-9 months in 2020.
 Other international organisations, such as NATO and the European Parliament, were also impacted.

 IoT - Internet of Things

 Information security is critical at all times, but especially during times of emergency.
 A good example is the global epidemic.
 In 2020, cyberattacks doubled.
 Hospitals and pharmaceutical companies, for example, were badly affected.
-Many organisations have also been harmed by the widespread adoption of remote working, which leaves them more open to attack by hackers.
-No one can predict when a crisis will strike, but any organisation that deals with data should be prepared for the worst.
+Many organisations have also been harmed by the widespread adoption of remote working, which leaves them more vulnerable to attack by hackers.
+No one can predict a crisis, but any organisation dealing with data should be prepared for the worst.
+Additionally, providing secure and reliable equipment to remote workers becomes crucial in ensuring a robust defence against potential cybersecurity threats.
+Additionally, providing secure and reliable equipment to remote workers becomes crucial in ensuring a robust defence against potential cybersecurity threats.

-Cyberattacks are becoming more sophisticated, making information security even more important.
+Cyberattacks are becoming more sophisticated, making information security even more important and relevant.
 Hackers are getting better, but they also don't have to put in as much effort to be effective because of the advancements in technology.
 Also, they've become more organised, forming communities and exchanging information.
-The size of the groups do not matter as it is possible even for a small group of hackers to inflict significant harm on numerous networks at the same time.
+The size of the groups do not matter, as it is possible even for a small group of hackers to inflict significant harm on numerous networks at the same time.

 When organisations begin to establish information security strategies, the above risks must always be kept in mind so that they can be adequately prepared to face them if ever needed.